 When comparing passive DI boxes, begin by considering the instrument or audio source, the number of channels required for a particular setup and the feature set.
 You will find that most passive DIs share features such as an input pad and a ground lift.
 All Radial DIs have built-in filters to reduce parasitic noise caused by magnetic fields and radio frequency waves.

-While the industry standard Radial JDI is primarily intended instruments such as bass, acoustic guitar and keyboards, the two-channel Duplex adds greater connectivity for AV applications where you may need to connect to CD players, video machines and so on.
+While the industry standard Radial JDI and JDI Stereo are primarily intended for use with instruments such as bass, acoustic guitar and keyboards, the two-channel Radial Duplex adds greater connectivity for AV applications where you may need to connect to CD players, video machines, or any device with consumer-type output connections.
 The same follows with respect when looking at the Radial Pro series.
-If you are using the DI in a live situation and the PA system is band-limited to 18kHz, you may find that the ProDI will work perfectly well.
-If on the other hand you are recording in the studio you may want to capture the very highest harmonics, the JDI may be a better choice.
-The Radial JDI is used by Tony Levin, Chick Corea, and The Who while the Pro series DIs like the ProD8 are used by U2, Rush and the Rolling Stones.
+If you are using the DI in a live situation and the PA system is band-limited up to 18kHz, you may find that the ProDI will work perfectly well.
+If on the other hand, you are recording in the studio you may want to capture the very highest harmonics, the JDI would be a better choice.
+The Radial JDI is used by Tony Levin, and The Who while the Pro series DIs like the ProD8 are used by U2, Rush, and the Rolling Stones.

 Radial produces a number of active DI boxes to address various requirements.
 Selecting some, such as the J33 for a turntable, is easy… while choosing between others can be confusing.
 This section aims to simplify the process by bringing various active DI boxes together for comparison.

-For the most part, active DI boxes are employed on instruments.
-Like condenser microphones, active DIs tend to have more reach over passive counterparts due to the sensitivity of the input.
+For the most part, active DI boxes are employed on low-output, passive instruments.
+Like condenser microphones, active DIs tend to have more reach over passive, transformer-based counterparts due to the sensitivity of the input.
 But as with all amplifiers (an active DI box is in fact an amplifier of sorts) these can distort if the input exceeds the available headroom.
 More headroom can be achieved by increasing the size, or power generated, by the supply.
-For instance, a DI box like the JDV employs a 30 volt, 400 milliamp power supply that has incredible headroom, but it needs to be locally powered.
+For instance, a DI box like the JDV employs a 15 volt, 500 milliamp power supply that has incredible headroom, but it needs to be locally powered.
 This may not be convenient on a live stage.
-Thus the reason most live engineers prefer to use an active DI box that derives its power from the 48 volt phantom power generated by the mixing // console.
-Phantom power generates 48 volts but only 5 to 10 milliamps of current.
-Innovative powering schemes such as the one employed inside the J48 elevate the headroom to an acceptable level.
+Thus the reason most live engineers prefer to use an active DI box that derives its power from the 48 volt phantom power generated by the mixing console.
+Phantom power typically generates 48 volts, but only offers 5 to 10 milliamps of current.
+Innovative powering schemes such as the one employed inside the Radial J48 elevate the headroom to an acceptable level.
 This enables most instruments to be connected without fear of distortion and is likely the reason the J48 is used on the biggest stages by the biggest acts around the globe.

 The J48 and Pro48 are primarily designed for live stages.
 These employ similar audio signal paths and derive their power from 48V phantom.
-The Pro48 is basically a trimmed down version that eliminates the stereo to mono merge function and high pass filter while reducing the size.
+The Pro48 is basically a trimmed down version that eliminates the stereo to mono merge function, polarity flip, and high pass filter while reducing the size.
 This enables us to reduce the price to make it more affordable.

 Most string players tend to use a piezo pickup that mounts directly on the bridge of a violin, viola or upright bass.
 Although piezo manufacturers rarely publish the optimal impedance for their device, piezo transducers sound fuller, warmer and less peaky when they are connected to a very high input impedance.
 So if you are looking to produce the most natural sound of the instrument, a high input impedance in the range of 5 to 10 meg ohms is ideal.
 Radial offers several products that meet this criteria.

 The difference between these four products comes down to controls and features.
 For example, the StageBug SB4 is very basic with an input and two buffered outputs to feed the stage amp and the PA system.
 The PZ-DI takes this up a step by providing a variable low cut filter for precise low frequency control.
-The PZ-Deluxe adds a 3-band EQ for tone shaping while the PZ-Pre gives you a second channel for another instrument plus an effects loop and power booster for soloing.
+The AC-Driver adds simple EQ controls while the PZ-Pro gives you a second channel for another instrument plus an effects loop and power booster for soloing.